Be the future - Join an IAPP board

 AI Governance Center Advisory Board

 The AI Governance Center Advisory Board is comprised of AI Governance experts from industry, government and academia.
 This esteemed group provides insight, advice, and brings important sectoral and regional perspectives to the work of the AI Governance Center.
 As the AI governance workforce starts to take shape, the advisory board will help to inform the emerging role of an AI governance professional.
-See more about the AI Governance Center and board members.
+See more about the roles and expectations.

 ANZ Advisory Board